 McLennan frequently serves as an expert analyst about politics for a variety of news outlets.
 During the 2020 elections, he appeared on C-SPAN’s Washington Journal to describe the importance of North Carolina for control of the White House and the U.S. Senate.
 Other national media appearances during the 2020 elections include FOX News, Politico, Reuters, and Bloomberg.
-He frequently appears on WRAL-TV, Spectrum News, CBS North Carolina and ABC 11.
+He frequently appears on WRAL-TV, Spectrum News, CBS North Carolina, and ABC 11, and in Newsweek.
 He has written op-eds that have been published in U.S. News & World Report, The Hill, Congressional Quarterly Researcher, the News & Observer (https://www.newsobserver.com/opinion/op-ed/article144820674.html), and the Charlotte Observer.

 In 2015, McLennan founded the Meredith Poll, a statewide survey of public opinion of North Carolina voters.
 The Meredith Poll is the only statewide poll focused on women’s issues, and it was started to help students develop skills that will assist them at Meredith and in their careers.
 Read more about the impact of the poll on students.

 McLennan is the author of Meredith College’s Status of Women in North Carolina Politics reports.
 These reports examine North Carolina women as appointed and elected officials, candidates, and voters.
 The 2015 and 2018 reports were widely cited in the media and used by women’s advocacy organizations.
 The 2021 report will be released in late spring.